 Fire Ants! – If you see those guys around … Get rid of them as fast as possible, get your ferrets out of the area, and make sure your furry friend does not try to eat any of them!
 Fire ants have a venomous bite that can cause severe allergic reactions!

 There are almost as many proteins in live mealworms as eggs, and dried mealworms have more than 50% protein!
 The only other creature with more is cricket.

 Mealworms and most other insects are high in protein and a decent source of calcium, zinc, magnesium, and copper.
 Mealworms are also a good source of B vitamins.
 Though ferrets can eat mealworms, they shouldn’t be used as a food source in the long term.
 Mealworms don’t provide all the nutrients your ferret needs, so only feed them to your pet occasionally.

 What Insects Are Good For Your Ferret?

 There are many types of insects that can be fed to your Ferret.
 Mealworms, crickets, and waxworms are a few of the most common.
-In general, you should look for live insects that are not treated with pesticides and are also free of artificial coloring.
+In general, you should look for insects that are not treated with pesticides.

 Insects as Treats

 Mealworms and some other common insects are a healthy addition to your pet’s diet.
-In fact, many veterinarians recommend feeding live insects as an occasional treat because it can be a fun way for your pet to stay active.
+In fact, many veterinarians recommend feeding insects as an occasional treat.

 Crickets can be a good source of protein too.
 Feed your Ferret a small cricket every two days.
 That should be the maximum amount of insects you offer.